Archival Disruptor Gala Porras-Kim Debuts New Work at Carnegie Museum of Art

 One of the destructive elements against which museum curators fight mightily was brought front and center as something that the curators here were responsible for protecting and preserving.
 I couldn’t stop talking about “the mold piece” for a week straight.

-You look at enough contemporary art, you get somewhat numb to its tropes.
+If you look at enough contemporary art, you can get somewhat numb to its tropes.
 Oh, great, another way to juxtapose the archive as liberation with the deconstruction of preconceived hierarchy of cultural values and assumptions of artistic worth.
 Blah.
 Back to doomscrolling.
-However, Porras-Kim’s work got a real, disruptive reaction, which in the current contemporary art landscape is worth its weight in gold.
+However, Porras-Kim’s work elicits a real, disruptive reaction, which in the current contemporary art landscape is worth its weight in gold.

 Archival Disruptor Gala Porras-Kim to Debut New Work at Carnegie Museum of Art